Acoustic camera: Computational power

-The signal processing required by the acoustic camera is very intensive and needs powerful hardware and plenty of memory storage.
+The signal processing required by the acoustic camera is relatively computationally intensive.
 Because of this, signal processing is frequently done after the recording of data, which can hinder or prevent the use of the camera in analyzing sounds that only occur occasionally or at varying locations.
-Cameras that do perform signal processing in real time tend to be large and expensive.
-Hardware and signal processing improvements can help to overcome these difficulties.
+Cameras that do perform signal processing in real time tend to be large and cost tens to hundreds of thousands of USD, but recently now can cost a few thousand USD.
+Hardware and signal processing improvements have helped to overcome these cost barriers.
 Signal processing optimizations often focus on reduction of computational complexity, storage requirements, and memory bandwidth (rate of data consumption).